adwaid-k/Intelli-Mesh-project/README.md

  by offering a self-healing system that emphasizes high reliability, superior performance, and scalable functionality.
-Leveraging the capabilities of the BATMAN-ADV (Better Approach To Mobile Adhoc Networking) routing protocol and utilizing Banana Pi R3 hardware with a customized OpenWRTfirmware, thisinnovative solution is designed to address critical issues in network stability and efficiency.
+Leveraging the capabilities of the BATMAN-ADV (Better Approach To Mobile Adhoc Networking) routing protocol and utilizing Banana Pi R3 hardware with a customized OpenWRT firmware, this innovative solution is designed to address critical issues in network stability and efficiency.
 By incorporating self-healing capabilities, Intelli-Mesh is able to detect and automatically resolve network disruptions, minimizing downtime and ensuring continuous availability.
 The system’s load balancing feature optimizes bandwidth usage across